- Fact Checked

 Are There Side Effects of Taking Probiotics?

-Most people tolerate probiotics well, but as your gut flora adjusts, temporary side effects can occur, especially in the first week or two.
+Most people tolerate probiotics well, but as your gut microbiome adjusts, temporary side effects can occur, especially in the first week or two.
 These are generally mild and temporary.
 That said, understanding what to expect helps you know when to adjust or speak with a healthcare provider.

 However, temporary side effects may include mild bloating or gas.
 These tend to only last for a few weeks.
 If you are experiencing more prolonged or severe symptoms than this, stop taking your probiotics and call your doctor.